Group Life insurance

 - Basic Term Life Insurance

-Eligible employees automatically receive basic life insurance equal to $10,000 with an additional $10,000 paid in the event of your accidental death ($5,000 under each type of coverage for certain part-time employees as negotiated in their union contracts).
+Eligible employees automatically receive basic life insurance equal to one times your annual salary to the max of $50,000.
 The City pays the full cost of this benefit.

 - Optional Employee Life Insurance